 About the recipe

 Nothing quite hits the spot like a comforting jacket potato.
-Teamed with your favourite fillings, it's a thing of joy!
-Check out the tips for inspo, but feel free to make it your own.
+Teamed with your favourite fillings, it's a thing of joy.
+Things can get a bit hectic in the Oliver household, so a crispy jacket potato is an absolute life-saver of a meal.

 2 baking potatoes (250g each)